SLongofono/Classwork-Resume/KU_Programming_Club/README.md

 *order.py* -		Take in a word as a string, and determine if its letters are in
 			alphabetical order, in reverse alphabetical order, or otherwise.

+*Mastermind* - 		This is a clone of a mastermind game using strings.
+The user
+			selects a difficulty level and is given a number of guesses to deduce which of the words is the correct choice.
+Uses a set of 9 dictionaries separated by word length, placed in the same path as mastermind.py